Medical Laboratory Technician (MLT) Pathway Program

 Program Costs and Commitments

-Participants must commit to working as a full-time Medical Laboratory Technician at a partner site within the UVM Health Network for three years upon successful completion of the program.
+Students are responsible for paying all tuition and fees and must commit to working as a full-time Medical Laboratory Technician at a partner site within the UVM Health Network for three years upon successful completion of the program.
+UVMHN will begin reimbursing tuition costs one year after graduation.

 Frequently Asked Questions